api-platform/docs/admin/openapi.md

 # OpenAPI

-API Platform Admin has a native support for API exposing an [OpenAPI documentation](https://www.openapis.org/).
+API Platform Admin has native support for API exposing an [OpenAPI documentation](https://www.openapis.org/).

-To use it, use the `OpenApiAdmin` component, with the entrypoint of the API and the entrypoint of the OpenAPI documentation in JSON:
+To use it, use the `OpenApiAdmin` component, with the entry point of the API and the entry point of the OpenAPI documentation in JSON:

 ```javascript
 import { OpenApiAdmin } from "@api-platform/admin";